usefmtly

 Each result is picked using Fisher-Yates shuffle, so the selection is statistically unbiased.
 Larger countries like the United States or Russia have the same probability of appearing as smaller nations like Nauru or San Marino.

-For more random picks, try the Random Animal Generator or Random Name Generator.
+For more random prompts, try the Random Animal Generator, Random Object Generator, or Random Name Generator.

 Frequently Asked Questions